 - Optional program, however, Variable Tuition application must be completed concurrently with admission process; admission is not influenced by the ability to pay tuition.

-- The priority deadline for Variable Tuition requests for 2023-24 is February 1, 2023, though Variable Tuition is calculated on a rolling basis as funds remain.
+- The priority deadline for Variable Tuition requests for the 2024-25 school year is December 1, 2023, for returning students and February 1, 2024, for new students.
+Variable Tuition is calculated on a rolling basis as funds remain.

 The Steward School follows the National Association of Independent Schools’ (NAIS) principles of good practices for private schools.
 NAIS provides many resources to guide you through the application process, from in-depth webinars, to a written step-by-step online guide, to workbooks and flyers.
 We encourage you to explore these tools and tips by School & Student Services